Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Testing Gaussian Latent Tree Models

 \subsection{Application to Gene Expression Data}

-In this section we analyze data from \citet{brawand2011theevolution}, where they obtained gene expression levels from sequencing of polyadenylated RNA from six organs across different species.
-We focus on data from the cerebellum of $20$ individuals where we have $5,636$ gene expression levels for each individual.
-Based on the assumption that species evolved from a common ancestor, a phylogenetic tree describes the evolutionary history among a collection of species \citep{felsenstein2003inferring, semple2003phylogenetics}.
-In the work of \citet{brawand2011theevolution} the authors reconstruct a phylogenetic tree by neighbor-joining based on pairwise distance matrices obtained from the gene expression data \citep{saitou1987theneighbor}.
-They obtain the tree in Figure \ref{fig:brawand-tree}, which suggests that regulatory changes accumulate over evolutionary time and closely related species have more similar expression levels across all genes.
-If we log-transform the original gene expression data, it is approximately normal distributed and it becomes a natural question to ask whether the transformed data follows a Gaussian latent tree model where the underlying tree structure is the same as the one in Figure \ref{fig:brawand-tree}.
+In this section we analyze data from \citet{brawand2011theevolution}, where they obtained gene expression levels from sequencing of polyadenylated RNA from the cerebellum across different species such as gorillas, opossums or chickens.
+We focus on data of $20$ individuals from different species, where we have $5,636$ gene expression levels for each individual.
+Based on the assumption that species evolved from a common ancestor, a phylogenetic tree describes the evolutionary history among a collection of species \citep{semple2003phylogenetics}.
+In the work of \citet{brawand2011theevolution} the authors reconstruct the phylogenetic tree in Figure~\ref{fig:brawand-tree} by neighbor-joining based on pairwise distance matrices.
+If we log-transform the original gene expression data, it is approximately normal distributed and it becomes a natural question to ask whether the data follows a Gaussian latent tree model where the underlying tree structure is the same. \looseness=-1

-In our confirmatory analysis to check tree compatibility we randomly draw $n=1000$ data points from the entire set of $5,636$ observations and compute $p$-values using the LR test and our test strategy with computational budget $N=2n$.
-We repeat this random sampling procedure $500$ times and report the average of the $p$-values obtained.
-The LR test indicates overwhelming evidence against the tree model, as the average $p$-value is very small, i.e., on the order of $10^{-15}$.
-Our approach is also able to reach this conclusion with an average $p$-value of $0.0011$ and a standard deviation of $0.0014$.
-However, we emphasize that our strategy is optimization-free and safe with respect to possible singularities.